 As you can plainly see, the degree of optical precision exhibited by this diamond is exceptional.
 It’s actually up in the realm of the Top 0.001% for the annual production of round brilliant cut diamonds!

 The 40.7 degree pavilion angle is going to produce a high level of light return.
 While the 34.5 degree crown angle produces a virtual balance of brilliance (white sparkle) and dispersion (colored sparkle).

-The combination of the 76% lower girdle facet length and higher degree of optical precision will produce broad spectrum sparkle.
+The combination of the 76% lower girdle facet length and a higher degree of optical precision will produce broad-spectrum sparkle.
 That is sparkle which tends to be larger in size and more intense.
 That means that it should be bolder, brighter and more vivid than what the average ideal cut diamond produces.

 This is what you’re going to see when you open the diamond details for this Black by Brian Gavin Diamond.
 This image might seem a bit anti-climactic in comparison to the other images.
 The intent of the images is to demonstrate the degree to which the diamond is eye clean.
 However, that really isn’t a concern with a VS-1 clarity diamond.
 There is no doubt that it’s going to face-up eye clean.

 The other images of the diamond demonstrate the brilliance and the sparkle.
 There is also a larger face-up view of the diamond, which shows the clarity characteristics.
 Click on the icons for Brilliance, Sparkle and Full Size to see how the diamond looks under various types of lighting.
 The quality of these images is so high, that you’ll actually be able to see the virtual facets!
 Those are the internal reflections of light, created by the overlapping of facets.